-The Wheaton Center for Faith & Innovation exists to develop the next generation of Christian marketplace leaders through innovative research and teaching in theology and business.
+The purpose for the Center for Faith and Innovation is to develop Christian marketplace leaders through theology and liberal arts research to create innovative solutions for business.

-The Wheaton Center for Faith & Innovation helps Christians pursue their work in the marketplace as an act of discipleship to Jesus Christ.
+The Center for Faith and Innovation helps Christians pursue their work in the marketplace as an act of discipleship to Jesus Christ.

 CFI connects liberal arts faculty, experts, and business leaders to create a network of Christians committed to living faithfully in the marketplace.